stefanofago73/E_B_P/README.md

 <br/>
 <br/>
 So, now...Try to not only chain exceptions!<br/>
-Take care of your exceptions and plkay safely ;-P<br/>
+Take care of your exceptions and play safely ;-P<br/>
 <br/>
 <br/>